-To perform a simple search in the InterSystems documentation, enter the subject of the search in the Search:
+To perform a simple search in InterSystems documentation, enter search terms in the Search:

 field near the top right of the page and then press Enter

 Enter search terms here.
 Previous search terms with the same spelling will appear in a drop-down list as you type, so you also may select one from the list if you would like to search for it again.